It started with a bad day.

 And I FINALLY learned how to take a screenshot.

 Can I put that under certifications??

-I can write a piece about your business, corporation, doggy daycare in less than a half hour and it will be funny without selling you or myself out.
+I can also keep a house clean, get all the laundry for the week done in three days, and have a casserole in the oven at the same time.
+I can write a piece about your business, corporation, doggy daycare in less than a half-hour and it will be funny without selling you or myself out.

 I could write a mission statement that would make Jerry Maguire pick up the goldfish and come work for ME.

 SCREW YOU BOB SUGAR. (you won’t understand any of that if you never saw the movie)

 I can menu plan and coordinate meals, snacks, and lunches for our entire family for two solid weeks in a matter of 15 minutes.
 I schedule our families lives down to the minute with a calendar system that would make SOMEONE HIGHLY ORGANIZED piss their pants.
 My kids are happy, well adjusted, smell good, and have clean clothes every day.

 Can I write all THAT somewhere on a resume?

 Yet I am completely irrelevant when you look at my life’s work on a piece of paper.